-Either the Water Company or Boulder Town may terminate this Agreement without cause at the end of a five (5) year term upon six (6) months prior written notice to the other party.
-Either the Water Company or the Town shall have the right to terminate this Agreement for cause if the other party commits a material breach of this Agreement and fails to cure the material breach within 30 days after receipt of notice from the non-breaching party.
-The Town's failure to make any payment due the Water Company under this Agreement shall constitute a material breach.
+Either Party to this Agreement may terminate without cause at the end of the current five (5) year term by providing written notice six (6) months in adavance of its intended termination date.

+However, either Party shall maintain the absoluite right to terminate this Agreement for acts constituting material breach of this Agreement and subsequently fails to cure the material breach within thirty (30) days after receipt of notice from the non-breaching party.

+Parties expressly agree that the Town's failure to make any payment due the Water Company under this Agreement shall constitute a material breach.

 Use of Fire Hydrants

-The Water Company agrees to make available its water resources, pipelines, and hydrants to the Town for use in fire suppression training and in meeting fire emergencies at no charge by the Water Company to the Town.
+The Water Company agrees to make available its water resources, pipelines, and hydrants to the Town for use in fire suppression training and in responding to fire emergencies at no charge by the Water Company to the Town.

-Except in times of emergency, the Town agrees to provide notice to the Water Company of any planned activity that involves the use of hydrants at least 24 hours prior to such activity and agrees to reschedule such activity upon the Water Company's reasonable request.
+Except in times of emergency, the Town agrees to provide notice to the Water Company of any planned activity that involves the use of hydrants at least twenty-four (24) hours in advance to such activity and agrees to reschedule such activity upon the Water Company's reasonable request.

-Except in times of emergency, the Town agrees that the Water Company will be given the opportunity to manage the use of hydrants for nonemergency activities such as training exercises, to prevent harm to the water system
+Except in times of emergency, the Town agrees that the Water Company will be given the opportunity to manage the use of hydrants for nonemergency activities such as training exercises to prevent harm to the water system.

-The Town agrees to notify the Water Company of any emergency requiring the use of hydrants as soon as practicable during the emergency.
+The Town agrees to notify the Water Company of any emergency requiring the use of hydrants as soon as practicable during the emergency or immediately thereafter

+Parites agree to maintain accurate records of all incidents involving including, but not limited to, fire hydrants and associated maintenance.
+An incident is defined as [].

 Maintenance of Fire Hydrants

-The Water Company agrees to assume the responsibility for maintenance, repair, and testing on all fire hydrants in the water system which are now installed or may hereafter be installed.
+The Water Company agrees to assume maintan, repair, and test all fire hydrants in the water system.

-The Town agrees to pay for the repair or replacement of any hydrant, equipment, or pipeline which is damaged through the use of the water system by the Town for the fighting of fires.
+The Town agrees to pay the cost for repair or replacement of any hydrant, equipment, or pipeline damaged through the use of the water system by the Town while fighting fires.

-The Water Company has no responsibility to install additional fire hydrants or enlarge lines or make other alterations to assist the Town in furnishing fire protection to residents.
-In the event such additions or alterations are deemed advisable by the Town, the modifications shall be made only with the express written consent of the Water Company, at the expense of the Town, and all such modifications or alterations will be constructed under the direction and control of the Water Company.
+The Water Company is not obligatged to install additional fire hydrants,enlarge lines, or make other alterations to assist the Town in furnishing fire protection to residents.
+In the event such additions or alterations are deemed advisable by the Town, the modifications shall be made only with the express written consent of the Water Company and all such modifications or alterations will be constructed under the direction and control of the Water Company.

+The Water Company shall provide an annual report, due Jan.
+1 for the previous year, of maintenance records and inspection of Town fire hydrants.

 Fees

-The Town shall pay to the Water Company an annual hydrant maintenance fee as provided herein.
-Such fee shall be fixed for the duration of each five-year agreement period, and shall not be subject to increase or decrease by either party based upon the actual cost of services provided during the applicable five-year term For each year during the term of this Agreement, the fixed fee shall be an amount equal to (i) the number of existing fire hydrants within the water system at the beginning of each year, multiplied by (ii) the dollar amount set by the Water Company for the cost of maintaining each hydrant.
+The Town shall pay the Water Company an annual hydrant maintenance fee.
+Such fee shall be fixed for the duration of each five-year agreement period and shall not be subject change during the applicable five-year term.
+For each year during the term of this Agreement, the fixed fee shall be an amount equal to (i) the number of existing fire hydrants within the water system at the beginning of each year, multiplied by (ii) the dollar amount set by the Water Company for the cost of maintaining each hydrant.

 The fee charged to the Town by the Water Company for hydrant maintenance will begin upon execution of this Agreement at $ ______________ per hydrant per year.

-Prior to the end of a five-year term, the Water Company may, with nine (9) months prior written notice, increase the fee to be charged the Town for the next five-year term The Water Company will not increase the fee by more than fifteen percent {15%) over the then-existing fee.
+Prior to the end of a five-year term, the Water Company may, with nine (9) months written notice, increase the fee to be charged the Town for the next five-year term.
+However, the Water Company shall not be allowed to increase the fee by more than fifteen percent {15%) over the then-existing fee.